 When to go: late spring sees the island swathed in colour, as the trees bloom.
 But temperature wise at this high elevation, summer and early autumn are the best times to visit.

 How long: You really only need one full day to explore the island, but do spend at least three days in the Van area to see the main highlights, or a week to truly lose yourself in the landscape.

-Planning & Inside Information: Boats sail to the island once enough people are waiting, usually a minimum of 10.
+Planning and Inside Information: Boats sail to the island once enough people are waiting, usually a minimum of 10.
 Take a boat from near Gevas, 27 miles southwest of the city of Van, which is the best base for exploring the region.
-For a more rustic setting, there’s a camping ground at Akdamar Camping & Restaurant immediately opposite the boat departure point, with super views of the lake.
+For a more rustic setting, there’s a camping ground at Akdamar Camping and Restaurant immediately opposite the boat departure point, with super views of the lake.